retaildevcrews/loderunner/README.md

 - YAML Extension for deployment files
 - Settings for several IDE features (e.g. `using` sort on save)
 - Debuggger profile for LodeRunner.API and LodeRunner in `launch.json`
+- Code analysis tool 'Checkov' for scanning infrastructure as code (IaC)

 ### Change C\# Project/Solution